Zrmikstri/calculator/README.md

     After, open this link on browser **http://localhost:19006**

     5.2.
 To run this calculator on mobile (android)
-    >   npm run android
+    >   npm start

-    After, open ExpoGo on your mobile (your mobile and laptop have to connect same private wifi) and ...
+    After, open ExpoGo on your mobile (your mobile and laptop have to connect same private wifi) and